tushara04/esp32led_makerspace_doc/README.md

 Finally, from the Library Manager, on the left toolbar, install "FauxmoESP” by Paul Vint and "Async TCP” by ESP32Async.
 FauxmoESP enables the Amazon Alexa support for the ESP32, wherein the device can be voice controlled using Amazon Echo.
 Async TCP enables a network environment for the ESP32.

-At this point, the software setup is pretty much done.
-Only the code needs to be setup:
+At this point, the software setup is pretty much done; only the code needs to be setup:

 ```
 #include <Arduino.h>